simonheimlicher/heimlicher.com/content/about/index.md

   thumbnail = "images/portrait"
 +++

-{{< responsive-image alt="Portrait of Simon Heimlicher" relative-width="40" lazy=false shape="round" float="right" resource="images/portrait" >}}
+{{< responsive-image alt="Portrait of Simon Heimlicher" relative-width="30" lazy=false shape="round" float="left" resource="images/portrait" >}}

-Simon Heimlicher has a decade of experience in the fields of **organizational transformation,** **digital transformation** and **strategy execution** in a number of companies from a 30-person startup to a global wealth manager.
+Over the past ten years, I have had the privilege to gain valuable insights from some of the most accomplished leaders in the fields of **leadership,** **organizational transformation,** and **strategy execution at a global scale.**

-Simon Heimlicher’s super power is his ability to **identify complex problems** and **rally teams** to address their **root cause** in a **structured manner**.
-He believes that in today’s economy, **transformational leadership** is critical to organizational performance.
-Simon’s passion for sharing his experience has made him a trusted advisor for aspiring leaders.
+These experiences have been gained through my work with companies ranging from [small startups](https://nine.ch/) to [global wealth managers](https://www.ubs.com).

+## Unleashing potential

+During this time, I have developed a passion for helping my colleagues unleash their full potential, regardless of their background, position, or age.

+I firmly believe that leadership is more crucial now than ever, especially given the rapid pace of change in fields such as [machine learning](/research/machine-learning).

+## Trusted advisor

+I feel particularly honored when aspiring leaders reach out to me for guidance and advice, especially when they face new and particularly difficult situations.
+I take great pleasure in sharing my insights on leadership and transformation through my writings and recommendations of books, which can be found on my website.

-As an avid reader, he captures his insights in reviews of books on [leadership and transformation](/categories/book).
+I am an avid reader and like to captures my insights of books on [leadership and transformation](/categories/book) on this website.

-You can reach him at {{< obfuscated-email >}}.
+As someone who is always seeking new challenges and opportunities to evolve my thinking, I encourage you to contact me at {{< obfuscated-email >}} to share your own thoughts and ideas.